quanted/hms_kube/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.2.0/aio/deploy/recommended.yaml kubectl proxy
 ```
+The most recent kubernetes dashboard version can be found at: https://github.com/kubernetes/dashboard

 The resources necessary for the dashboard are now running, and can be accessed at:
 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/